RoshanNindrai/RBImagePickerController/README.md

 RBImagePickerController
 =======================

-This cantroller can be used to pick one or more images from the photo library.
-This project consicts of a demo application to unsderstand the use of this controller.
+This controller can be used to pick one or more images from the photo library.
+This project consicts of a demo application for the sake of understanding.

 Installation
 =======================